 If you’re interested in checking out what Portuguese artisans have to offer, here are a selection of fairs in Portugal:

-For a mega dose of handicrafts, head to the Park of Nations in Lisbon for the annual International Handicraft Exhibition at the beginning of July.
+For a mega dose of handicrafts, head to the Park of Nations in Lisbon for the annual International Handicraft Exhibition at the end of June/beginning of July.

 Coimbra combines its annual craft fair with a book fair in the park by the river.
 It’s on for about a week at the end of May or in June.
 There is also a monthly Urban Craft fair in Rua Quebra Costa.